The Collies

 Bea on Steps When Kelly started to work for what was then Law Offices of Benjamin F. Farah, she had a tri-colored collie by the name of Conrad.
 He was a big old fellow – very gentle and very quiet.
 And a bit neurotic as the breed tends to be.
 Conrad visited the office only a few times.
 Unfortunately, he succumbed to an infection he never should have gotten.

-With a void in her life after Conrad’s passing, a sable and white puppy named Beatrice Bell joined Kelly’s family.
+After Conrad’s passing, a sable and white puppy named Beatrice Bell joined Kelly’s family.
 Bea was a bit of a handful as puppies tend to be.
-But she has settled out a bit as she has gotten older.
-Bea is extremely vocal.
-One expects dogs to bark, and Bea is no exception.
-But there is more than barking.
-Bea makes all sorts of interesting guttural sounds and sighs.
+But she settled out a bit as she got older.
+Bea proved to be the longest serving collie of the firm and was the last of them to die in 2025.

 The NiffBen was not a dog person.
 Growing up he had a couple of cats, but that was it for pets.
 He was acquainted with a neighbor’s husky but that was about it.

 Then Kelly started bringing Bea to the office.
 Over the course of several months, Bea stole his heart.
 He even stopped washing his hands after each time he touched her.
-Bea became his baby.
 And soon he wanted his own.

-Bea the River Law office CollieBeing very chill and quiet, Jennifer became the first full time collie member of the firm.
-She would usually be found lying by the front door of the building.
+Jennifer would usually be found lying by the front door of the building.
 She was an excellent watch dog.
 From her vantage point, she would watch people come in the building, and maybe acknowledge them by raising her head.

 Alas, her tenure with the firm was short.
 She succumbed to congestive heart failure on June 11, 2018.

-Succumbing to peer pressure, Stacey is now with a collie.
-Stacey has adopted Sy from Almost Home.
+Succumbing to peer pressure, Stacey has adopted Sy from Almost Home.
 Sy is a white collie with a tri-colored head.
-He’s a big boy, about 8 years old.
-He too is friendly, doesn’t bark, and very chill.
-When he was surrendered to Almost Home, he had never been to a vet and is positive for heartworm.
-He needed to be kept quiet.
-His treatment complete, he attends work regularly.
+He’s was big boy, about 8 years old, resident of Alabama.
+When he was surrendered to Almost Home, he had never been to a vet and was positive for heartworm.
+Once his treatment was complete, he attended work regularly.
+He as a true southern gentleman.
+He was friendly, didn’t bark, and very chill.
+We lost Syler in 2022.

 Loading Form...